ethansilvas/nmap-network-enumeration/README.md

 - most accurate way of determining state of port
 - evades firewalls that drop incoming packets but allow outgoing packets
 - slower because it waits on each response

+UDP scans are sometimes forgotten to be filtered and also don't receive a response like TCP

+UDP is also much longer with timeout times

+if a response is given from a UDP scan and the port is listed as "open" then it is because the app is configured to respond, otherwise there is no way to tell if the packet arrived or not